aspose-3d/Aspose.3D-API-References/english/net/aspose.threed.utilities/watermark/decodewatermark/_index.md

 | --- | --- |
 | UnauthorizedAccessException | The mesh is protected by password, and provided password is incorrect. |

+### Remarks

+Both [`EncodeWatermark`](../encodewatermark/) and `DecodeWatermark` will perform license check Trial usage will throw exception, you can use [`SuppressTrialException`](../../../aspose.threed/trialexception/suppresstrialexception/) to suppress the exception, but it will not lift the restriction here.
+A valid license is required to use these features without any restrictions.

 ### Examples

 The following code shows how to decode a blind watermark from a mesh saved in 3D file